Skip Bayless Alleged Phil Simms Reportedly Offered a $1,000 Bounty During the Heat of the Giants-Cowboys Rivalry

 It is worth noting that perhaps Bayless’ most famous accusation, which involved comments regarding Aikman’s sexuality, has been misreported.
 In his 1996 book Hell-Bent, Bayless accused then-Cowboys coach Barry Switzer of circulating a rumor that Aikman was gay.

 Bayless wondered aloud, “[W]hat should the sexual preference of a pro athlete matter to a journalist?”
 In later interviews, he said he regretted including the allegation in his book.
-Aikman has remained frustrated over the years and criticized Fox Sports’ decision to hire Bayless in a 2016 interview with Sports Illustrated.
+Aikman has remained frustrated over the years.
+He criticized Fox Sports’ decision to hire Bayless in a 2016 interview with Sports Illustrated.

 “I believe success is achieved by acquiring and developing talented, respected, and credible individuals, none of which applies to Skip Bayless.”Troy Aikman

-Considering how frequently Bayless has gone after quarterbacks in the NFC East, Washington’s Taylor Heinicke and Philadelphia’s Jalen Hurts probably should stay on their toes.
+Considering how frequently Bayless has gone after quarterbacks in the NFC East, New York’s Daniel Joens and Philadelphia’s Jalen Hurts probably should stay on their toes.